eficode-academy/istio-katas/004-egress-traffic.md

 - Modify the `api-egress-vs.yaml` file from previous exercise

--

 ### Step by Step
 <details>
     <summary> More Details </summary>

 - **Make sure the sentence service `v2` with age,name and api services are deployed**

-Apply the yaml for the services if not already deployed.
+If you have not completed exercise [004]() Apply the yaml for the services if not already deployed.

 ```console
 kubectl apply -f 004-egress-traffic/start/